Aswath0929/final_assignment/README.md

 ```

 This is the old code of chase_the_ball.py
-try to making the following changes
+Try to making the following changes
 use the variable self.picking_ball
 update the variable when you are going to pick up the cylinder
 also send a message in the